eligifty-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [master cea50c2] Write a command that finds all empty files and directories in the current directory and all sub-directories.
  2 files changed, 3 insertions(+), 1 deletion(-)
  create mode 100755 0x02-shell_redirections/100-empty_casks
+### Task 24 -Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.